Understanding how to help

 Plan the time to talk:

 Things probably won’t go so great if you are angry or upset.
-Similarly, if a young person is substance affected it’s probably not the best time to raise your concerns.
+Similarly, if a young person is substance affected it’s not the best time to raise your concerns.

 Practice what you want to say: